 Local government is often said to be the form of government closest to the people.
 In Saskatchewan there are distinct but similar forms of local governments: the Federation of Sovereign Indigenous Nations (FSIN), Métis Nation – Saskatchewan (MN-S), Saskatchewan Association of Rural Municipalities (SARM), Saskatchewan School Boards Association (SSBA,) and the Saskatchewan Urban Municipalities Association (SUMA) all represent local governments.

 These partner organizations identified a need to increase understanding and engagement in the systems of local democracy.
 Local Government Week was established to increase public awareness about the role local government plays in our communities.
-The official proclamation from the province designated Local Government Week November 8-14, 2021 – note, this is the fourth year that Local Government Week has been proclaimed.
+The official proclamation from the province designated Local Government Week November 14-20, 2022 – note, this is the fifth year that Local Government Week has been proclaimed.
 Local Government Week is meant to acknowledge, educate, and celebrate the operation and importance of local civic institutions.

 Rural Municipality Facts